Motyldrogi/fansly-downloader/README.md

+# ⚠ WARNING ⚠

+Due to new limitations within Fansly the Video and Audio will be downloaded separately!!
+And it has a small chance to download the wrong video, if this happens please refresh the website.

 # ISSUES:

-- SharedArrayBuffer is not defined
-- - at line `552` is my sad attempt at fixing it
 - downloader gets the wrong files easily
-- - from line `435` - `476`
+- - from line `461` - `502`
-- - at `461` exactly is the issue
+- - at `487` exactly is the issue
 - - it just grabs the last files from the array which goes wrong very fast

 # Downloader for fansly.com